regevbr/busywait.js/README.md

 `syncCheckFn` must be a function with a boolean return value.
 The current iteration number will be passed as first argument to every call of `syncCheckFn`.

-The available options are:
+The mandatory options are:
-- `sleepTime` - [Mandatory] Time in ms to wait between checks
+- `sleepTime` - Time in ms to wait between checks
-- `maxChecks` - [Mandatory] The max number of checks to perform before failing
+- `maxChecks` - The max number of checks to perform before failing

 Return value is a promise.
 The promise will be resolved with the number of iterations passed if the `syncCheckFn` returned true within a legal number of checks.